Manzanilla olive: Louisiana

 Louisiana State University Ag Center has been performing field evaluations on fifteen varieties near Hammond and the Manzanilla has shown as one variety that could be cultivated south of the I-10/I-12 corridor for small crops or as ornamental trees.

-South America
+Latin America

 Mexico, Peru, Chile, Argentina, and Uruguay produce olives and olive oil.

 Texas

 Olive trees are considered an exotic crop in Texas.
 The Arbequina, Arbosana, Frantoio, Manzanilla, Mission, Pendolino, and Picual are grown but the Pendolino is a poor performer and planted to pollinate the Manzanilla.
 A severe freeze can kill olive trees, so the best area is north of Laredo and southwest of San Antonio, in the region known as the Winter Garden.